yfessler/TemperatureAnomaliesDetection/README.md

 2. build the project as jar artifact
-3. execute the job as follows: at the flink folder: bin/flink run -c TemperatureAnomalyDetection TemperatureAnomalyDetection.jar optional params:
+3. execute the job as follows: at the flink folder: bin/flink run -c TemperatureAnomalyDetection TemperatureAnomalyDetection.jar
+   Optional parameters:
-   Number of Devices (default: 200): --numOfDevices 100 Measurements per minute (default: 100): --measurementsPerMinute 100 Window Size in seconds (default 60): --windowSize 60
+   - Number of Devices (default: 200): --numOfDevices 100
+   - Measurements per minute (default: 100): --measurementsPerMinute 100
+   - Window Size in seconds (default 60): --windowSize 60

-   for the out put type the follow command in a different terminal: tail -f log/flink-*-jobmanager-*.out
+   For the job output type the follow command in a different terminal: tail -f log/flink-*-jobmanager-*.out